ozkan15/ShopsRUs/README.md

 # ShopsRUs
 - Database UML Diagram; ShopsRUsDiagram.png

-- to run the app,
+- to run the app
 - run the following command in the project's root folder

 docker-compose up --build

-- after docker container is up open http://localhost:9000 for sonarqube code analysis
+- after docker container is up, open http://localhost:9000 for sonarqube code analysis
 - enter username and password (username:admin password:admin)
 - create a project with name "ShopsRUs"
 - run the following commands after replacing the generated token with the "<<GENERATED_TOKEN>>" keywords